jmacglashan/decisions_and_dragons/content/posts/q_learning_doesnt_need_importance_sampling.md

 ## Separate averages

-The first way that you probably are thinking of solving this question is to compute the average payout Alice receives on the left bandit and separately compute average payout Alice receives on the right.
+The first way you may be thinking to answer this question is to separately compute the average payout Alice receives for the left and right arm.
 Let's denote these averages by

 $$
 \begin{align*}